 Banners come in different forms, depending on your own business needs and preferences.
 For example, banners created through Termly’s Cookie Consent Manager can come in three distinct forms:

-To comply with the GDPR, you also need to block non-essential cookies from running before users have consented to their deployment, or set their cookie preferences, through your banner.
+To comply with the GDPR, you also need to block non-essential cookies from running before users have consented to their deployment or set their cookie preferences through your banner.

 Step 4: Track and Record Cookie Consents

+With your cookie consent banner and cookie notice in place, you need to collect and record consents.
 Keep your consent logs and user preferences in an accessible location, so you can retrieve proof of GDPR compliance in the event of a claim.

 Don’t forget to honor user preferences and consents (or lack thereof) as you receive them.

-6. Implement GDPR Cookie Consent Today
+7. Implement a GDPR Consent Solution Today